 The Customer can conduct System Acceptance depending on the complexity of the system.
 System Acceptance is:

-A complete acceptance test for a functional part of the VTS System set up to be ready for the operation;
+A complete acceptance test for VTS Equipment, which is set up to be ready for the operation;

 End-to-end testing where the Customer tests entire system flows (from login to logout) based on the requirement (both functional and non-functional); and

-Conducted before Overall Acceptance.
+Conducted before Final Acceptance.

-The System Acceptance can be performed to test operational readiness, in which the Customer evaluates a developed functional part of the VTS system by working and maintaining under their operational process and procedure.
+The System Acceptance can be performed to test operational readiness.
+The Customer evaluates a developed VTS Equipment by working and maintaining under their operational process and procedure.
 The activities of the System Acceptance can be found in Chapter 4.1.

 Test Readiness